Architectural Technology (BSc) (Level 7)

 Helpful subjects are: Art, Mathematics, English, Design and Communication Graphics, and a Science Subject.

 Degree holders who achieve the specified level of academic performance may be considered for entry to Year 4 of the Bachelor of Science (Honours) in Architectural Technology, subject to availability of places.
-The course also maintains co-operative links with other construction-related courses within the Institute and in other colleges.

 What is Architectural Technology?